Meaad96s/datapreparation_titanic/README.md

 ### Convert Column Type

 All the columns initially are of type string, for better shaping, convert those integer values columns from string to integer.
-From the triple dot menu that appears in the right side of each column, select **Convert Column type** and choose the type.
+From the Actions menu (triple dot) that appears in the right side of each column, select **Convert Column type** and choose the type.
 In Titanic's use case, the columns that are converted to **integer** are Survived, PClass, Sibsp and Parch.
 The columns are converted to **decimanl** are Age and Fare.
 ![](https://user-images.githubusercontent.com/20974667/47091437-8dd97480-d22d-11e8-9d71-42991bfa8f50.png)